 “Miss Bacall, I suspect she didn’t take the meaning you hoped for from your pep talk,” McTavish said, seeing the dark look on Vivian’s face and patting her on the shoulder.
 “But if there’s one common theme in those old monster folk tales, it’s that they’re not exactly keen on forgiveness.
 That might be the best we could have hoped for.”

 “I’ll be fine, it’s just… It’s a lot to take in,” Vivian said, trying a smile.
 “Do you think she’ll be satisfied, now that she’s got Beaucaire?”

 “Who can say?
 She’s not exactly like you or me,” McTavish replied.
 “But if I had to guess, I’d say that there morgen has as much capacity to feel embarrassed as she does to feel hurt and angry.
 I think once you pointed out that she was harming people who had nothing to do with her troubles, she was proper ashamed of how she acted.
 So in my limited opinion, no, I don’t think we’ll be seeing her again.”

 Vivian squeezed McTavish’s hand for a moment, got Mason’s attention, and together the two of them headed for the ferry dock to go back to the mainland.
 Vivian had had quite enough of the smell of the lake for one day.

 This page contains affiliate links.
 This means for any purchase you make, I receive a small commission at no additional cost to you.

 Thank you to everyone who submitted work for the August Short Story Feature Contest.
-The featured entry is: Becoming Italian…Or Trying To By: Kyra Robinov A native New Yorker, Kyra is an author and lyricist.
+The winning entry is: Becoming Italian…Or Trying To by Kyra Robinov A native New Yorker, Kyra is an author and lyricist.
 Her first novel Red Winter was inspired by the true story of her family and their escape from Red partisans […]